Beyond Gradient and Priors in Privacy Attacks: Leveraging Pooler Layer Inputs of Language Models in Federated Learning: Appendix-A

-Research in privacy attacks holds a unique importance in practice.
+We clarify the \textbf{threat model} of our method as follows: \begin{itemize} \item We do not fine-tune the model's \textbf{token and positional embeddings}.
+The gradients for these embeddings are non-zero for words in the current training batch, enabling easy recovery of client sequences. \item The server should learn maximally from gradients without deviating from the fundamental objectives of federated learning, such as \textbf{effective gradient aggregation and training loss minimization}. \item The server should not distribute trap weights such as the \textbf{Identity module which are easily detected}. \end{itemize} Research in privacy attacks holds a unique importance in practice.
 This is because every discovery in this area, even with certain constraints, can cause tremendous destruction once it happens.
-The attacker will try their best to satisfy the constraints because of the hidden massive profit.
+The attacker will break out the constraints regardless of cost because of the massive profit.
 Therefore, the risks uncovered by these studies are often difficult to measure, making them crucial for understanding security vulnerabilities.